Let’s Check Our Blindspots

 There’s plenty of music I know nothing about – and knowing that is part of the process.

 A dear friend of mine, one whom I met through music Twitter but wisely avoids it, not too long ago texted me asking my opinion on Harry Styles’s Harry’s House.
 To her surprise, I replied I had not heard it.
 As of writing this, I still haven’t.
-Style’s music remains a bit of blindspot to me.
+Styles’s music remains a bit of blindspot to me.
 Though I could hum melodies from “As It Was” or “Watermelon Sugar,” asking me to recite a melody or pull a deep cut of his or One Direction’s music would leave you disappointed.

 I am not the only one coming up short with their pop star knowledge these days.
 Last week, Mean Girls actress and singer Reneé Rapp, on a press tour for the ages, revealed that she doesn’t know who Kylie Minogue is.
 Her exact quote was “Who is this queen?”
 This was not a case of “I don’t know her,” nor did Rapp give any dismissive follow up when given info by her English interviewer.
 Upon being enlightened, she responded, “I love her then!
 Let me get right.”

 This sparked a bit of conversation and surprise, much of it I found interesting considering the facts at hand.
 Reneé Rapp was born in the year 2000.
 The last time Kylie Minogue ever appeared on the Billboard Hot 100 was 2003, at the 91st spot.
-Even among the gay community here in the States, it’s taken Minogue up until the last four years to truly reenter the public consciousness in a way that isn’t restricted to communities where the members refer to pop stars as Dula Peep or Poot Lovato.
+Even among the gay community here in the States, it’s taken Minogue up until the last four years to truly reenter the public consciousness in a way that isn’t restricted to communities whose members refer to pop stars as Dula Peep or Poot Lovato.
 Rapp probably never suffered through dialup; she’s had more information available to her than any other generation in history.
 There’s plenty for her to explore, and as a result plenty to overshadow all the rest.

 To me, Rapp blanking on Kylie Minogue feels refreshing.
 As a person “in the music industry,” I encounter an immense Wall of Sound every day I unlock my phone or boot up my laptop.
 This din roars in my ear as news blasts, PR emails, weekly Topsters, zip files sitting in my Downloads folder – there’s a fuckton of music out there, and there’s a lot of pressure to hear it.
 So Rapp calmly revealing one of her blindspots, and leaving herself open to being educated, should remind us that for every album we can name, another fan can name 20 more we can’t even spell, much less identify the genre, and that it’s not always our fault.